skipifzero/SkipIfZero.github.io/_posts/2019-04-29-single-chunk-game-state.md

 ## Entity Component System (ECS)

 There are many different versions of ECS systems out there.
-I'm not going going to explain all approaches and variants but instead focus on what I have done.
+I'm not going to explain all approaches and variants but instead focus on what I have done.
 I define the different parts as follows:

 * __Entity__: Two numbers, an ID (24 bits) and a generation (8 bits).
 Stored in a single `uint32_t`.
 * __Component__: A [POD](https://en.wikipedia.org/wiki/Passive_data_structure) `struct` which does not contain any pointers.
 An entity can have any number of different types of components associated with it.